kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/the_hard_thing.jpg
     alt: "The Hard Thing About Hard Things"
     title: "The Hard Thing About Hard Things by Ben Horowitz"
-    text: "Ben Horowitz has co-founded Andreessen Horowitz - one of the most prominent Silicon Valley investment firms.
+    excerpt: "Ben Horowitz has co-founded Andreessen Horowitz - one of the most prominent Silicon Valley investment firms.
 His book contains lessons learned from founding, running, and selling a company for $1.6B.
 It covers all the hard things about running the company, including leading and firing people, building the right culture, and the difference between Peacetime and Wartime CEOs."
     url: "https://amzn.to/39cLylE"
     btn_label: "Amazon"
     btn_class: "btn--primary"